-EMS Electronic Reports - The RHN funded the adoption of the Electronic Patient Care Report for most ambulance squads, covering more than 85% of all emergency medical service calls in the County.
+EMS Electronic Reports - The RHN funded the adoption of the Electronic Patient Care Report for most ambulance squads, covering more than 85% of the 7,900 emergency medical service calls in the County.
 Few counties in the State have such a high percentage.

-Healthy Weight Initiative - this program has started a number of activities, including “GreeneWalks,” winter walking in schools, biking, eating healthier restaurant meals, taste testing of different fruits and vegetables at a local grade school, and promoting breastfeeding.
+Healthy Weight Initiative - This program has started a number of activities, including “GreeneWalks,” winter walking in schools, biking, eating healthier restaurant meals, taste testing of different fruits and vegetables at a local grade school, and promoting breastfeeding.
+We have also sponsored two weight-loss contests in which 630 people participated, and cash prizes were awarded to over 70 people.
+Over 6,000 weight-loss ads have been run on TV and radio.

 School-Based Mental Health Counseling - Our schools are an excellent resource for screening adolescents and pre-adolescents for behavioral health problems since nearly all of them attend school.
 Moreover, teachers are an excellent resource for identifying children who may need behavioral health services.
 The Network, also in partnership with our County Mental Health Center, has established a screening and counseling program available in three school districts.
 This program provides counseling to schoolchildren and their families right at the school the child attends, which improves access and participation levels.
 More than 600 counseling sessions are provided each year.
 We are working to expand the program into the other three districts.

-Mobile Dental Health Van - a licensed dentist and dental hygienist bring dental treatment service to schools, health care centers, and other sites throughout Greene County.
+Mobile Dental Health Van - A licensed dentist and dental hygienist bring dental treatment service to schools, health care centers, and other sites throughout Greene County.
 They fill cavities, extract teeth and perform other services for about 100 children and 100 adults every year.
+Dental treatment services have been provided to about 1,200 children and adults as of December 2013.

-Improving Compliance with Health Screening Guidelines - we conduct media campaigns, run a Speaker’s Bureau and distribute personal checklists that contain screening guidelines for an entire family.
+Improving Compliance with Health Screening Guidelines - We have sponsored over 10,000 TV and radio ads, distributed personal checklists that contain screening guidelines for an entire family, and sponsored several health screeening fairs.
 Compliance levels with many screening guidelines is very high, but we still need to improve compliance rates for mammograms and pap smears.

 Enrolling Uninsured Children and Families for Health Insurance Coverage - The sad and frustrating fact is that nearly all of our uninsured children are eligible for coverage given existing State programs – Child Health Plus (CHP) and Medicaid.
 But, a large percentage of children remain unenrolled because many parents are either unaware of the programs, think they do not qualify or are unable to complete the forms.